schoudh5/CSE564Group29/README.md

     b)Code for the URI that hosting the service.
 3. Database
 ==
-    Script of Database used in the execution.
+    Script of Database used in the execution of the validation engine.